Section | Headnote |

 (iv) with the balance of any net unfunded actuarial accrued liability to be amortized over a period of five years from the date of the actuarial valuation.

-(c) The required contributions of the entity or entities associated with the fire department whose active firefighters are covered by the monthly benefit division are the annual financial requirements of the monthly benefit account of the plan under paragraph (b) reduced by the amount of any fire state aid payable under chapter 477B, or any police and firefighter retirement supplemental state aid payable under section 423A.022, that is reasonably anticipated to be received by the plan attributable to the entity or entities during the following calendar year.
+(c) The required contributions of the entity or entities associated with the fire department whose active firefighters are covered by the monthly division are the annual financial requirements of the monthly benefit account of the plan under paragraph (b) reduced by the amount of any fire state aid payable under chapter 477B, or any police and firefighter retirement supplemental state aid payable under section 423A.022, that is reasonably anticipated to be received by the plan attributable to the entity or entities during the following calendar year.
 The required contribution must be allocated between the entities if more than one entity is involved.
 A reasonable amount of anticipated fire state aid is an amount that does not exceed the fire state aid actually received in the prior year multiplied by the factor 1.035.

 (d) The required contribution calculated in paragraph (c) must be paid to the plan on or before December 31 of the year for which it was calculated.
 If the contribution is not received by the plan by December 31, it is payable with interest at an annual compound rate of six percent from the date due until the date payment is received by the plan.
 If the entity does not pay the full amount of the required contribution, the executive director shall collect the unpaid amount under section 353.28, subdivision 6.

-If the executive director determines that a lump-sum retirement or a monthly benefit retirement account in the statewide volunteer firefighter plan has insufficient assets to meet the service pensions expected to be payable from the account over the succeeding two years, the executive director shall certify the amount of the potential service pension shortfall to the municipality or municipalities and the municipality or municipalities shall make an additional employer contribution to the account within ten days of the certification.
-If more than one municipality is associated with the account, unless the municipalities agree to and implement a different allocation, the municipalities shall allocate the additional employer contribution one-half in proportion to the population of each municipality and one-half in proportion to the estimated market value of the property of each municipality.
+If the executive director determines that a fire department account in the lump-sum division or the monthly division has insufficient assets to meet the service pensions expected to be payable from the account over the succeeding two years, the executive director shall certify the amount of the potential service pension shortfall to the participating employer, which must make an additional employer contribution to the account within ten days of the certification.
+If more than one participating employer is associated with the account, unless the participating employers agree to and implement a different allocation, the participating employers must allocate the additional employer contribution one-half in proportion to the population of each participating employer and one-half in proportion to the estimated market value of the property of each participating employer.

-(a) At the discretion of the municipality or the independent nonprofit firefighting corporation associated with a fire department covered by a statewide volunteer firefighter plan account, the municipality or the corporation may make additional contributions to the applicable account.
+(a) At the discretion of the municipality or the firefighting corporation associated with a fire department covered by a statewide volunteer firefighter plan account, the municipality or the corporation may make additional contributions to the applicable account.

 (c) Any contributions made under this subdivision must be included as total present assets of the account for the calculation of any subsequent annual funding requirements for the account under subdivision 1 or 1a or for the calculation of any cash flow funding requirement under subdivision 2.